The Mining Journal

 The Mining Journal is the predominant daily newspaper of Marquette, Michigan, and the Upper Peninsula of Michigan.

-Like most market-dominant daily papers, the MJ is a six-day paper.
+Like most market-dominant daily papers, the Journal is a six-day paper.
 The Mining Journal is distributed over a wide area, in part because Marquette is the largest city for a considerable radius in any direction.
-The MJ can be found in 14 of the 15 Upper Peninsula counties on Sunday; distribution on other days is limited because of budget reductions.
-The Mining Journal either maintains bureaus in many of the cities of the U.P., or shares news coverage with other Ogden owned papers.
+The Journal can be found in 14 of the 15 Upper Peninsula counties on weekends; distribution on other days is limited because of budget reductions.
+The Mining Journal either maintains bureaus in many of the cities of the U.P., or shares news coverage with other Ogden-owned papers.

-In August 2019, the Journal announced that they would be discontinuing the Sunday print edition and become a 6-day a week newspaper.
+In August 2019, the Journal announced that they would be discontinuing the Sunday print edition and become a six-day-per-week newspaper.

+Broadcasting

+The Mining Journal was the proprietor of Marquette's first television and radio stations.
+First known as WBEO, AM 1320 began broadcasting in 1931, later changing its call sign to WDMJ on November 15, 1939; DMJ standing for Daily Mining Journal.
+The newspaper would later add an FM station in 1966, known as WDMJ-FM, and would later become WHWL.
+Both stations remain on the air, albeit no longer under newspaper's ownership.
+The AM station is now owned by Armada Media Corporation also known as the Radio Results Network, while the FM station is owned by the Gospel Opportunities Radio Network.
+The radio station moved out of the newspaper building to the Hotel Northland in 1955.

+In 1956, The Mining Journal launched WDMJ-TV, the Upper Peninsula's first television station.
+Its studios were on the top floor of the Mining Journal building on Washington Street in Downtown Marquette, until it moved to its present studios in Negaunee Township in 1964.
+The TV station was sold to the Post Corporation, owners of WLUK-TV in Green Bay, Wisconsin in 1964, who changed the calls to WLUC-TV.
+The station is now owned by Gray Media.